MOdiaa2003/Weather_ETL_Project/README.md

 - **OpenWeather API**: Provides 5-day weather forecast data.

 ---

 ## Data

-the data of cities,countries and weather forecast for each cities are provided at the files above
+The data for cities, countries, and weather forecasts are stored in the temporary files listed in the **File Structure** section.

+---

 ## Notes